 Selecting rows.
 We often want to look at just a subset of rows in a data frame.
 We can use R's ability to use a vector as a subscript to do this.
+(This will be covered in more detail later in lectures.)

 For example, see what you get with trees[c(3,5,1,20),].
 (Do you see what's happened to the "row names"?)
 We can also use a vector of logical values, which we can get by a vector comparison.
 For example, see what you get with trees[trees\$Height>70,].